-The results (Fig. 4a) show what was already observed during the digitization, namely that in the beginning, many different symbols appeared while later basically three symbols were used.
-The grey category of symbols vanishes almost completely and from around 1698 onward, the use of the symbols is rather consistent.
+The results (Fig. 4a) show what was already observed during the digitization, namely that in the beginning many different symbols appeared, whereas later basically only three symbols were used.
+The grey category of symbols vanishes almost completely, and from around 1698 onward the use of the symbols is rather consistent.
 Figure 4b shows the results obtained when simply ignoring they grey category of symbols.
 Their frequency over time changes less, but many days have no category.
-The corresponding figure for variable "WeatherSymb" (Fig. 4c) shows slightly different behaviour in the first years compare to later.
-When also text entries are categorized (variable "WeatherSymbText" Fig. 4d), no obvious inhomogeneity is seen anymore.
+The corresponding figure for variable WeatherSymb (Fig. 4c) shows slightly different behaviour in the first years compared to later years.
+When text entries are also categorized (variable WeatherSymbText, Fig. 4d), no obvious inhomogeneity is seen.
 The figure resembles Fig. 4b, but now almost all days have a category.
 Note that cloudy conditions are more frequent because most text entries concern rain.